Help Center/ Cloud Search Service/ User Guide/ Elasticsearch/ Managing Alarms/ Synchronizing Alerts and Metrics to Prometheus

 For example, if this parameter is set to 10 minutes, Prometheus sends only one alert notification in the next 10 minutes even if the trigger condition is met multiple times.
 After 10 minutes, Prometheus sends another alert notification if the trigger condition is met again.

-5. Click Create to return to the Monitor details page.
+6. Click Create to go to the monitor details page.